 These offerings include:

-Geriatrics in the Hospital Setting on the Acute Care for Elders Consult Team: Dr. Elizabeth Chapman oversees this 2-4 week experience for 3rd and 4th year medical students.
-This may occur during the 3rd year Medicine Clerkship or as part of the 4th year.
-This interdisciplinary team provides consultation to the entire University of Wisconsin hospital serving a population of vulnerable and medical complex hospitalized older persons.
+Geriatrics in the Hospital Setting on the Acute Care for Elders Consult Team: Dr. Elizabeth Chapman oversees this 2 week experience for Phase 3 medical students.
+This interdisciplinary team provides consultation to the entire University of Wisconsin Hospital serving a population of vulnerable and medical complex hospitalized older persons.
 It incorporates a proactive approach that emphasizes patient safety, deprescribing and strategies to minimize functional losses.

 Residency Training in Geriatrics